At a glance…

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Cartagena.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Cartagena prior to your volunteer program, you will need to make your own way to the volunteer accommodation and the local team will provide guidance on this.
+If you are traveling in Cartagena prior to your volunteer program, you will need to make your own way to the volunteer accommodation.
+Please contact the local team for more information.

-Orientation start time varies depending on when volunteers arrive the day prior.
-However, volunteers can expect to spend most of the day in orientation.
-Orientation covers everything you need to know for your volunteer program in Colombia – Introduction to Colombia, Colombian Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in Colombia, Introduction to your project and placement.
+Orientation begins at 8.30 am and covers everything you need to know for your volunteer program in Colombia – Introduction to Colombia, Colombian Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in Colombia, Introduction to your project and placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.
 Volunteers typically work in morning and afternoon shifts that last around 3 to 5 hours each.